octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/scale-out/scale-out-orchestration-project.md

 - Child Project Name: The name of the project you wish to deploy
 - Deployment Mode: Redeploy
 - Specific Deployment Target: `#{Project.Machines.Ids}`
+- Wait for Deployment: Yes

+## Dummy Script for the trigger
 The final step is only there so the deployment target trigger picks up the new virtual machines added to the VMSS.

 - Execution Location: deployment target